AhmedAlbarghouti/competitor-analyzer/README.md

 - **Analysis Limits:**
   Each user can analyze up to three competitor websites, ensuring focused, high-value insights.

-**Competitor Analyzer** provides a powerful, unified interface for discovering what your competitors are doing, how they’re perceived, and what you can learn from their strategies—all in one place.
+**Competition Radar** provides a powerful, unified interface for discovering what your competitors are doing, how they’re perceived, and what you can learn from their strategies—all in one place.

 ---